IF YOU USE GENERATIVE AI IN ANY PART OF YOUR PROJECT YOU WILL BE DISQUALIFIED!

 Again, no waiver requests.
 Please don't ask.
 We want to make it an even playing field for anyone who submits via FilmFreeway.
 We don't play favorites, we don't pander to anyone and we don't kiss up to the big festivals or follow trends.
 We program what we think will play well over the weekend.
 It's that simple.

 If your film is already available online prior to the fest, there's a slim-to-none chance we will select your film.
-By that, we mean if you put it on YouTube or Vimeo or whatever for the public to view.
+By that, we mean if you put it on YouTube or Vimeo or you already have a straiming deal or whatever for the public to view.
 Virtual screenings for other fests are okay.
 Space is limited and we prioritize the theatrical experience with films unavailable online to the public.
 Films with distribution deals that release prior to the fest will most likely not be selected.
 However, if you have a deal that doesn't happen until after the fest, we have no problem programming you then.

 We do not pay screening fees.
 Ever.